thinkcompany/think_dev-standards/development-standards/performance.md

 ### Yellow Lab Tools
 Similar to Webpagetest, [Yellow Lab Tools](http://yellowlab.tools/) gives you a report card with detailed information about improving page performance in specific areas.
 Yellow Lab Tools gives especially detailed information about bad CSS patterns that could affect performances, like

-### Louis for Automated Testing
+### Louis for Gulp
-[Louis](https://github.com/AvraamMavridis/gulp-louis) is gulp plugin a good tool for measuring and fixing performance during the development process.
+[Louis](https://github.com/AvraamMavridis/gulp-louis) is gulp plugin a good tool for measuring performance during the development process.
 It allows you to budget performance and measure actual values against your expected values for things like HTML size, number of global variables, and total number of requests.

-###